canonical/vanilla-framework/templates/docs/patterns/strip.md

 ### Suru strip

-This is a patterned strip that is ideal for overview/main pages and can be used with images.
+This is a patterned strip that is ideal for overview or main pages, and can be used with images.

-The colors of the solid gradient are based on `$color-brand` by default.
-The gradient colors can be customised by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.
+The colours of the solid gradient are based on `$color-brand` by default.
+The gradient colours can be customised by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.

-The classes '.is-light' and '.is-dark' can be added to describe the background color - these will override the text color to ensure it remains visible.
+The classes '.is-light' and '.is-dark' can be added to describe the background colour - these will override the text colour to ensure it remains visible.
 The '.is-deep' and 'is-shallow' classes are also supported, which will respectively increase or decrease the vertical padding.

 <div class="embedded-example"><a href="/docs/examples/patterns/strips/suru/" class="js-example">